gaehlerm/SoftwareEngineering/README.md

 "Software Engineering is the application of an epmirical, scientific approach to finding efficient, economic solutions to practical problems in software" - David Farely [Modern Software Engineering, p. xxii] This book aims to provide clear answers to simple problems in software engineering.
 I also attempt to provide answers to challenging problems like naming, but these are typically quite vague, as in other books.This is what makes the problems so challenging and software engineering exciting.
 The only thing that truly helps with challenging problems is a lot of experience.
 It would take too much explanation or code to explain all the details.
 I can only attempt to present all the various arguments for certain trade-offs, and then you will need to do all the reasoning by yourself.
 This is why software engineering is challenging.
 This is why it is fun.
 There are too many problems without any clear solutions.
 And you have to deal with them all by yourself.

 This book is about engineering.
 It's about finding ways how to write better code.
 It's not a strictly scientific approach, it's more of an empiric approach.
 Thus, there is no absolute truth and there are no proofs in this book.
 I will rather give you some general advice on best practices.
 Due to this reason, there are only a few references available for specific topics.
-Most chapters consist of my personal interpretations of more specialized books Thus, I mention the book I was reading as a foundation for the corresponding chapter.
-And of course, all of this book is biased by my personal opinions and reasonings.
+Most chapters consist of my personal interpretations of more specialized books.
+Thus, I mention the books I was reading as a foundation for the corresponding chapter.
+And of course, all of these books are biased by my personal opinions and reasonings.

 ## The Life of a Software Engineer

 I understand that you want me to begin and provide you with some sophisticated code examples.
 And I'm sorry to inform you that this is not happening.
 We don't even know yet what this book should be about.
 Of course, you want to become a great software engineer, get a job at Google, earn a lot of money, and live a happy life.
 But this is all so vague.
 We have to sit down and analyze the situation.
-I even found moral support from a fellow physicist.

 Let me start with a very blunt question: What do you think a software engineer does?